Puma concolor coryi

 The Florida panther is the only subspecies of mountain lion that remains in the eastern United States.
 Hunting decimated the population badly, and it was one of the first species added to the U.S. endangered species list in 1973.
 The Florida panther's current status is listed as endangered.

-Today there are only 120 to 130 Florida panthers left in the wild.
+During the 1970s, only about 20-30 Florida panthers remained in the wild.
+Today, there are just over 200 left in the wild.
 They are found in southern Florida in swamplands such as Everglades National Park and Big Cypress National Preserve.
 The subspecies is so critically endangered that it is vulnerable to just about every major threat.
 Because the population is so small, low genetic diversity is a concern.
 In addition, construction causes habitat loss, and roads and highways pose a danger to panthers attempting to cross.
 The cats are also faced with mercury pollution and diseases such as feline leukemia.
 A general fear and misunderstanding of Florida panthers prevents reintroductions to new areas.

 Not all large cats roar—in fact, Florida panthers can’t roar at all.
 They purr, hiss, snarl, growl, and yowl to communicate.